Sarcopenia: Public health impact

 Sarcopenia is emerging as a major public health concern given the increased longevity of industrialized populations and growing geriatric population.
 Sarcopenia is a predictor of many adverse outcomes including increased disability, falls and mortality.
 Immobility or bed rest in populations predisposed to sarcopenia can cause dramatic impact on functional outcomes.
 In the elderly, this often leads to decreased biological reserve and increased vulnerability to stressors known as the "frailty syndrome".
 Loss of lean body mass is also associated with increased risk of infection, decreased immunity, and poor wound healing.
 The weakness that accompanies muscle atrophy leads to higher risk of falls, fractures, physical disability, need for institutional care, reduced quality of life, increased mortality, and increased healthcare costs.
 This represents a significant personal and societal burden and its public health impact is increasingly recognized.

 Etymology

 The term sarcopenia stems from Greek σάρξ sarx, "flesh" and πενία penia, "poverty".
 This was first proposed by Rosenberg in 1989, who wrote that "there may be no single feature of age-related decline that could more dramatically affect ambulation, mobility, calorie intake, and overall nutrient intake and status, independence, breathing, etc".

-Sarcopenia is distinct from cachexia, in which muscle is degraded through cytokine-mediated degradation, although the two conditions may co-exist.
+Sarcopenia is distinct from cachexia, in which muscle is degraded through cytokine-mediated degradation, although the two conditions may coexist.